MS-GPS-Hackathons/AI-Adoption-Workshop/wds/wds_option_01.md

 ### **Task 1: Capture Business Requirements & Define the Problem**

 **Challenge:**
-Begin by identifying and mapping Fabrikam’s business objectives to technical requirements.
+Begin by identifying and mapping Fabrikam's business objectives to technical requirements.
 Determine the key data sources, regulatory needs, and performance targets for the AI solution.

 **Considerations:**
 - **Business Alignment:** How can AI-driven personalization and operational insights be directly tied to measurable KPIs?